adamPlusPlus/ml-training-deployment/README.md

-# Symbolic Puzzle ML Training & Deployment
+# ML Training & Deployment Pipeline

-A machine learning system for training and deploying models that understand and generate symbolic logic patterns for puzzle generation.
+A complete machine learning training and deployment system demonstrating production-ready MLOps practices for model training, versioning, and API deployment.

 ## Overview

-This project provides a complete pipeline for training machine learning models on symbolic logic patterns and deploying them as production-ready inference APIs.
-The system processes symbolic logic representations and generates structured puzzle data.
+This project provides a complete pipeline for training machine learning models and deploying them as production-ready inference APIs.
+The system demonstrates best practices for model training, experiment tracking, versioning, and containerized deployment.

 ## Features